Kr0oked/BitmapFontLibrary/README.md

 ## How to use

 This library uses Ninject for dependency injections.
-So get a BitmapFont object from the BitmapFontModule an start drawing texts.
+So get a BitmapFont object from the BitmapFontModule and start drawing texts.

 ```C#
 IKernel kernel = new StandardKernel(new BitmapFontModule());